Samuel Jacobs (journalist)

 Samuel Posin Jacobs is an American journalist.
-He is the deputy editor for Time magazine.
+In April 2023, he was named editor-in-chief of Time magazine, the youngest since Henry Luce, the magazine's co-founder.

 Biography

 In 2009, Jacobs graduated from Harvard University, where he studied history.
 The title of his thesis was Walter Weyl and the Progressive Mind: The Promise and Problems of the New Democracy.
 He was associate managing editor of The Harvard Crimson.
+Jacobs attended The Roxbury Latin School.

 Before coming to Time in 2013, he covered politics for The Daily Beast, edited Newsweek's front of the book section, and was a U.S. campaign correspondent for Reuters.

-Jacobs was Time senior editor and was promoted in 2014 to assistant managing editor.
+Jacobs was initially senior editor of time.com and was promoted in 2014 to assistant managing editor the magazine.
 In 2016, he was promoted to executive editor of Time Digital.
-He has been deputy editor since 2019.
+He was deputy editor from 2019 until being named editor-in-chief in 2023.